-NOTE: When a transmitter is first powered up with a new detector, its output may be high enough to cause an alarm or low enough to indicate a failure for a brief period before stabilizing within a few minutes.
+NOTE: When a transmitter is first powered up with a new detector, its signal will increase rapidly over a few seconds to a high level and then the signal will decrease so that it appears stable after a few minutes.
 Be sure to make arrangements so that this does not cause unwanted alarms.

 - 10. Turn on power to the controller. - 11.
 Turn on the controller and place it into normal operation. - 12.
 Allow the transmitter to run for 3 hours. - 13.
-Perform a preliminary calibration as described on page 16.
-This will be a temporary calibration since the new ppm detector must burn-in before it can be properly calibrated. - 14.
+Make a preliminary setting of the sensor load voltage.
+See "Setting the Detector Load Voltage" on page 13.
+This will be a temporary load voltage setting since the load voltage will need to be set again after the burn-in period as described below. - 14.
+Perform a preliminary calibration.
+See "Calibration" on page 15.
+This will be a temporary calibration since the new ppm detector must burn-in before it can be properly calibrated. - 15.
 Allow the replacement detector to burn-in for at least 5 days before you continue with the next step.
-A burn-in period of 7 days is recommended. - 15.
-After the burn-in period, calibrate the transmitter as described on page 16.
+A burn-in period of 7 days is recommended. - 16.
+After the burn-in period, set the load voltage as described in "Setting the Detector Load Voltage" on page 13. - 17.
+After setting the load voltage, calibrate the transmitter as described in "Calibration" on page 15 of this manual.